 What is the difference between a mobility scooter and a wheelchair?

 A mobility scooter is battery-powered.
 A wheelchair operates either manually or by battery.
-The other difference will be price: mobility scooters generally will be more expensive than their wheelchair counterparts.
+The other difference will be price: mobility scooters are generally more expensive than their wheelchair counterparts.

 Furthermore, a powered wheelchair has less complicated controls and a tighter turning radius than a mobility scooter.
-A manual wheelchair is harder to use for people with upper-body limitations than the other two.
+A manual wheelchair is harder for people with upper-body limitations than the other two.

 What is the difference between a power wheelchair and a mobility scooter?